-- The industry claims that trophy hunting funds anti-poaching work.
-In fact, trophy hunting provides a cover for illegal poaching, with many of the same people involved in both.
+- The industry claims that trophy hunting funds anti-poaching work, some profits from hunting fees may be used by some private landowners to protect their wildlife farms with fencing and anti-poaching controls.
+Trophy hunting provides a cover for illegal poaching, with many of the same people involved in both.
 One investigation found that 300 rhino horns had been taken by poachers posing as trophy hunters.

 Trophy Hunting Benefits?
 We look at the claims of its supporters.

 “Trophy hunting fees support conservation/well-managed trophy hunting can support conservation”